vawinter/ScalableIPM/README.md

 This repository contains two Integrated Population Models (IPMs) for estimating the abundance, survival, and recruitment of wild turkeys in Pennsylvania.
 Both models account for age class and sex differences:

-The **Complex IPM** operates at the scale of three Wildlife Management Units (WMUs).
+The **Research IPM** operates at the scale of three Wildlife Management Units (WMUs).

-The **Simple IPM** leverages informative priors from the Complex IPM posteriors to estimate parameters at the broader **wildlife management region** scale.
+The **Operational IPM** leverages informative priors from the Complex IPM posteriors to estimate parameters at the broader **wildlife management region** scale.

 ### Key Demographic Parameters: